aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-dimensionality-reduction-and-its-techniques/1464-Auto-encoders for Dimensionality Reduction.md

 ### Auto-encoders

-Another popular dimensionality reduction method that gives spectacular results are auto-encoders, a type of artificial neural network that aims to copy their inputs to their outputs.
+Auto-encoders are another popular dimensionality reduction method that gives spectacular results.
+Auto-encoders are artificial neural networks that aim to copy their inputs to their outputs.

-Its procedure starts compressing the original data into a shortcode ignoring noise.
-Then, the algorithm uncompresses that code to generate an image as close as possible to the original input.
+Its procedure compresses the original data into a shortcode, ignoring the noise.
+Then, the algorithm uncompresses that code to generate an image close to the initial input.

 ### Components of Auto-encoders

-An autoencoder is composed of two parts :
+An auto-encoder is composed of two parts :

 1. **Encoder:** compresses the input into a latent-space representation.
 2. **Decoder:** reconstruct the input from the latent space representation.